abdullahcayde/Machine_Learning/0_README.md

 #Machine Learning

-In this repository you will find a few examples of Machine Learning.
+In this file you will find a few examples of Machine Learning.

 1-Linear Regression